xnico31/doc_tig_pool/docs/pool_mecanism/01_principle.md

   - For the round 48, the APY was **1.2%**.
   - The more Nova machines there are in the pool, the higher the APY for Titan users will be.

-This mechanism ensures that Titan investors receive significant benefits for their contributions to the pool's operations.
+This mechanism ensures that Titan investors receive significant benefits for their contributions to the pool's Self deposit.

 ---